laubonghaudoi/LDC/files/LDC.md

 #### Regarding Orthographic Choices of Characters

-Since Cantonese doesn’t have an official-level orthography, rime-cantonese is aimed at promoting the standardization of written Cantonese, where the orthography of word entries are all standardized.
-The Cantonese community has various orthographic representations for a same linguistic unit, and they are widely used in.
+As no official-level orthography exists for Cantonese, we aim to promote the standardization of written Cantonese through our lexicon, in which the orthography of `word` entries are standardized.
+Due to the lack of standardization, the Cantonese community uses various orthographic representations for the same linguistic unit.
 For example, bei2 meaning “to give; passive marker” has three common written forms: 畀, 俾 and 比.
-This creates unnecessary redundancies and ambiguities which may hinder the standardization process, and also increases the cost of data preprocessing in NLP tasks.
+This creates redundancies and ambiguities and also increases the cost of data preprocessing in NLP tasks.
 To tackle this problem, we prescribe a list of recommended writing forms and convert all collected words according to this standard.
 The full list can be found in [Common typos in Cantonese](https://jyutping.org/en/blog/typo/).
 In principle, we try to map one character to one morpheme, to reduce redundancy or ambiguities.

 Cantonese is known for its abundant sentence-final particles, and the Cantonese community currently doesn’t have a consistent way of writing them.
 Luke (2007) compiled a list of recommended written form for Cantonese sentence particles.
 We made some adjustments to it to keep necessary contrasts.
 The full list can be found in [Cantonese Sentence Particles](https://jyutping.org/en/blog/particles/).